lukasz-dziedziczak/lukasz-dziedziczak.github-io/_portfolio/project5_galacticHustle.markdown

 subtitle: Example of In-Game Economy Design
 image: assets/img/portfolio/galacticHustle.png
 ---
-An example of In-Game Economy Design in a video game I created in class during my time at the Academy of Interactive Entertainment.
+An example of In-Game Economy Design in a video game I created in class during my studies.
+Note the in-game galaxy is procedurally generated, with start systems with featuring multiple space stations you can fly to and trade with.
+I worked as programmer and designer on this project along with two other designers.

 ### Links